lacclab/OneStop-Eye-Movements/README.md

 The data can also be downloaded using the provided Python script.
 The script will download and extract the data files.

 Basic usage to download the entire dataset:

-0. Make sure you have python installed.
+0. Make sure you have Python installed.
-    - If you don't have python installed, you can download it from [here](https://www.python.org/downloads/).
+    - If you don't have Python installed, you can download it from [here](https://www.python.org/downloads/).

 1. **Get the Code**
    * Open your terminal/command prompt: